 Architecture and Museum Reserve Tsarevets, Veliko Tarnovo

-Architectural and Museum Reserve Tsarevets is one of the most frequented tourist sites in Bulgaria.
+Architectural and Museum Reserve Tsarevets is one of the most frequently visited tourist sites in Bulgaria.
 It is located on Tsarevets Hill in the old part of the town of Veliko Tarnovo.

 The hill was first settled as early as the 3rd millennium BC.
-In the 5th and 6th centuries it housed the largest city of the Bysantine Empire in the province of Moesia Inferior - Zikideva
+In the 5th and 6th centuries it housed the largest city of the Byzantine Empire in the province of Moesia Inferior – Zikideva.

-In the 9th century a Bulgar settlement was founded there, which grew rapidly.
+In the 9th century a Bulgarian settlement was founded there, which grew rapidly.
 The construction of the defensive wall, which still stands today, started in the 12th century.
-The wall was 1,100 meters long, up to 3.40 meters thick at certain places and over 10 meters high.
+The wall was 1,100 meters long, up to 3,40 meters thick at certain places, and over 10 meters high.

 The fortress had three entrances, the outlines of which can be traced today.
 The main entrance, which was defended by fortress towers, is located to the west.
 The second entrance, the so-called Little Gate (Asenova Gate), is situated in the northwest part of the fortifications.
-The third entrance, Frenkhisarska Gate, in the southeast end of the stronghold, was guarded by a defensive tower known as Baldwin’s Tower.
-It named after the Latin emperor Balwin of Flanders who was captured by Tsar Kaloyan in the Battle of Adrianople from 1205.
-Legend has it that after the battle Baldwin was interned in this tower and later died there.
+The third entrance, Frenkhisarska Gate, in the southeast end of the stronghold, was guarded by a defensive tower known as the Baldwin’s Tower.
+It is named after the Latin emperor Balwin of Flanders who was captured by Tsar Kaloyan (King Kaloyan) in the Battle of Adrianople from 1205.
+Legend has it that after the battle Baldwin was interned in this tower where he later died.

-In the northernmost part of Tsarevets there is an outcropping over the Yantra River known as Execution Rock.
-From the 11th to the 14th century traitors of the state were thrown from it into the river, and in the 16th century a monastery was built there.
+In the northernmost part of Tsarevets there is an outcropping over the Yantra River, known as the Execution Rock.
+From the 11th to the 14th century, traitors of the state were thrown from it into the river, and in the 16th century a monastery was built there.

 The restoration of Tsarevets began in the 1930s and was completed in 1981 on the occasion of the 1300th anniversary of the foundation of the Bulgarian State.